rwedoff/NAO-Remote/README.md

   Connect to a robot, virtual or real.
 Robot firmware does not matter.
   The robot will now listen to the socket chat on the given port (Windows 8002 is recommended).

   Next open the Android App.
 Type in the IP Address and the Port from the server.
-Make sure you are on the same network as the server.
+Make the robot, server, and phone are on the same network as the server.
   Tap connect, and type in the Robot's Name[s].
+  The Robot Name corresponds with the robot you connected to in Choregraphe.

 ###App Uses
 This application was created for the University of Iowa, primarily to aid the production of Robot Theater.